 Not everyone wants or needs a 30-year fixed mortgage, even though it’s far and away the most popular loan program out there.

 An adjustable-rate mortgage may suit you, or perhaps a 15-year fixed is the better play.
+Same goes for FHA loan vs. conventional.

 Whatever it is, do the research yourself before the interested parties get involved.